vic-ma/howtodismantle.github.io/_posts/2024-01-20-Reading-and-writing-Sharepoint-lists-with-Graph-extension.md

 ![image](/assets/2024-01-20/060.png)

-Now let's have a look an the code behind the submit button.
+Now let's have a look an the code behind the 'Add...'' button.
 We just use an Extension Functions block.
 As we used placeholders in the JSon body the Bulding Blocks editor automatically offers the right sockets to plug our dynamic string from the text box.
 After the submit we do a relad of the list to refresh it.
 That's it.

 ![image](/assets/2024-01-20/070.png)